we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > Any of these modes of transportation will get a person to an address, and they can be used interchangeably.

-* Convert transportation mode to a strategy so the bycile strategy can be added without modifying `Person.goToAddress()` method.
+Convert transportation mode to a strategy so the bycicle strategy can be added without modifying `Person.goToAddress()` method.

 http://jsbin.com/suvuduh/edit?js,console